arthur100500/LadaEngine/README.md

 # SpriteGroup
 ### What is it
-SpriteGroup is a class made to contain a large quantity of sprites that will change rarely, for example the world.
+SpriteGroup is a class made to contain a large quantity of sprites that will rarely change, for example the world.
 There is an example for using it for large quantity of objects, see [World Example](https://github.com/arthur100500/LadaEngine/tree/main/examples/MovingCamera)
 There are several methods, but main ones are `AddSprite`, `Render` and `Update`.
 - `Render` is used to render all the sprites on screen.
-It requires camera and uses it's zoom and position to move and zoom.
+It requires a camera and uses it's zoom and position to move and zoom.
 (It is done via shader uniforms, so it is only done once for all objects and is quite effective)
 - `Update` is used to create vertices.
-It should usually be called vare rarely, for example if something moved or changed size.
+It should usually be called very rarely, for example if something moved or changed size.
 - `AddSprite` is used to add sprite to its inner list by reference.

 ### Intended usage
-You use `SpriteGroup` for a group of sprite that either never moves, like world, or things that move quite often like entities.
+You use `SpriteGroup` for a group of sprite that either never moves, like world, or things that move quite often, like entities.
 The more sprites are there in the `SpriteGroup`, the more costly is the Update operation.

 # Controls
 ### Overview
 The `Controls` class contains the basic input things for PC like `mouse` and `keyboard`.
-These are standart [OpenTK](https://opentk.net/) objects so you can find how to use them there.
+These are standard [OpenTK](https://opentk.net/) objects, so you can find how to use them there.
 Brief list of methods I used (with examples):
 - `Controls.keyboard.IsKeyPressed(..)` - to see if key was pressed during this exact frame
 - `Controls.keyboard.IsKeyDown(..)` - check if key is down